Last updated on: May 31, 2022

 - Study groups and examination preparation courses

-- Sample examination questions are provided on the BPS website for candidates to familiarize themselves with the various item formats which are presented on the examination.
-Sample question performance should not be interpreted as an indicator of examination performance.
+- Sample examination items, which are provided on the BPS website for candidates to familiarize themselves with the various item formats that are presented on the examination, and are not to be interpreted as an indicator of examination performance.

 Potential applicants may contact the organizations noted here, which offer courses and materials for the specialty or specialties listed.
 The listing is provided as a convenience for candidates; BPS and its Specialty Councils neither sponsor nor endorse training or educational opportunities in specialized practice areas or preparatory courses for any of the BPS examinations.
 BPS does not have any official agents outside of the U.S.